EGA-archive/ega-quickview/README.md

 - [x] Compile for MacOS
 - [ ] Create documentation on ReadTheDocs
-- [ ] Handle the SSH/Crypt4GH keys internally or externally?
+- [x] Handle the SSH/Crypt4GH keys internally or externally
 - [ ] Remove the passphrase prompt if the key is not locked (Not recommended).